garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Participants' rights & getting their consent.md

 - if deception is used $\rightarrow$ they should be informed after
 - Participants need to be told why the evaluation is being done, what they will be asked to do & their rights
-- [[informed consent]] forms provide this information
+- [[informed consent form]] forms provide this information
-- The design of the [[informed consent]] form, the evaluation process, data analysis & data storage methods are typically approved by a high authority
+- The design of the [[informed consent form]] form, the evaluation process, data analysis & data storage methods are typically approved by a high authority
 	- #compsci345example Institutional Review Board - what data are we collecting, how secure is the storage,... (participant's rights)